Big Brook is full of surprises!

 2.

 Some of the names of the fauna have changed or have been reassigned.
+I marked these in Green with the old name in quotes.

-The editor would like to thank the efforts of the following people for which this web site would not be possable: Edward Otte who is a co-author of this site and all the drawings, Peter Yoost (my dad) for going on many of my adventures, Dave Paris, Barbra Grandstaff, Robert Ramsdell, and Willam Gallager of the New Jersey State Museum, Carl Manning from the AMNH, Diana Tasco for typing.
+who is a co-author of this site and all the drawings, Peter Yoost (my dad) for going on many of my adventures, Dave Paris,

 Acknowledgments: